rock-core/tools-apaka/README.md

 After the package_sets that you would require for a normal bootstrap, you require a package set that contains the overrides for your release.
-You can find an example at http://github.com/2maz/rock-osdeps The package set has to contains the required osdeps definition and setup of environment variables:
+You can find an example at http://github.com/rock-core/rock-osdeps-package_set The package set has to contain the required osdeps definition and setup of environment variables:
 Hence, a minimal package set could look like the following:

 ```
     package_sets:
     - github: rock-core/package_set
-    - github: rock-core/rock-osdeps
+    - github: rock-core/rock-osdeps-package_set
     layout:
     - rock.core
 ```